sherlockchou86/VideoPipe/README.md

 - `Inference based on dl`.
 Support multi-level inference based on deep learning models, such as Object-Detection, Image-Classification, Feature-Extraction.
 What you need is preparing models and know how to parse its outputs.
 Inference can be implemented based on different backends such as opencv::dnn(default), tensorrt, paddle_inference, onnx runtime.
 - `On Screen Display(OSD)`.
 Support visualization, like drawing outputs from model onto frame.
 - `Message Broker[not implemented yet]`.
 Support push structured data(via json) to cloud or other platforms.
-- `Object Tracking[not implemented yet]`.
+- `Object Tracking`.
 Support object tracking such as iou, sort etc.
 - `Behaviour Analyse[not implemented yet]`.
 Support behaviour analyse based on tracking.
-- `Recording[not implemented yet]`.
+- `Recording`.
 Support video recording for specific period, screenshots for specific frame.
 - `Video Encoding`.
 Support video encoding which is based on opencv/ffmpeg.
 - `Stream Pushing`.
 Support stream pushing via rtmp, rtsp, file.